Welcome to Signal Fires, Inc!

 • Problem-solving in agricultural settings

-• Working as part of a farm team
+• Working as part of a farm team & building community!

 We provide all tools, equipment, and farm-specific safety gear.
+A Clothing and Gear List will be provided in a welcome email.

 View Event →